Richard Meade, 2nd Earl of Clanwilliam: Personal life

-In October 1800, Gilford's father died and he became Earl of Clanwilliam, and he briefly returned to Ireland.
-His wife died shortly thereafter.
-He realized little in the way of an inheritance: he was left the Gill Hall estate in Gilford, County Down, part of his mother's inheritance, but part of her jointure was still charged on its revenues, and her more valuable estate in Rathfriland went to his younger brother Hon.
-Robert Meade instead.
-He spent the rest of his life in Vienna, where he was an avid gardener; while manuring a flowerbed, he contracted an infection that killed him on 3 September 1805.
+After his wife died, he spent the rest of his life in Vienna, where he was an avid gardener; while manuring a flowerbed, he contracted an infection that killed him on 3 September 1805.
 After his death, his two daughters were raised by their aunt Maria Christiane and her husband Karl Alois, Prince Lichnowsky, while his son was raised in England.

+Descendants

+Through his son Richard, he was a grandfather of one girl and four boys, including Richard Meade, 4th Earl of Clanwilliam, Sir Robert Henry Meade, and Hon.
+Sidney Meade, Perpetual Curate of Christ Church in Bradford on Avon, and Canon of Salisbury Cathedral.

+Through his daughter Selina, he was a grandfather of Austrian statesman Count Heinrich Jaroslaw Clam-Martinic.